cbg-ethz/V-pipe/_footer/column3.md

 heading: About
 links:
     - title: Funding
-      url: about#funding
+      url: /about/#v-pipe-funding
     - title: Team
-      url: about#team
+      url: /about/#team
     - title: License and privacy policy
-      url: about#license-and-privacy-policy
+      url: /about/#license-and-privacy-policy
 ---